Frequently asked questions

 How many scholarships are there?

-There are up to ten scholarship places available for Home/EU students; up to eight places on the Dean’s Master’s Scholarship scheme for Master’s programmes across the Faculty of Medicine, and up to two Dr Jean Alero Thomas Scholarships for lab-based MSc or MRes programmes.
+There are up to eleven scholarship places available; up to nine places on the Dean’s Master’s Scholarship scheme for Master’s programmes across the Faculty of Medicine, and up to two Dr Jean Alero Thomas Scholarships for lab-based MSc or MRes programmes for Home/EU students.

 What is the value of the scholarships?

-Faculty of Medicine Master’s Scholarships cover full fees for any Faculty of Medicine Master’s programme that the successful applicant has applied to.
+Dean's Master's Scholarships - £10,000 towards tuition fees for any Faculty of Medicine Master’s programme that the successful applicant has applied to.

 What does the application process involve?